FAQ

 Ability to repay a Habitat mortgage requires that the family has a stable income sufficient to cover the monthly mortgage payments and other expenses that come with home ownership.

-Homeowners must demonstrate a willingness to partner with Habitat by contributing 500 hours of volunteer labor towards the building of their home.
+Applicants must demonstrate a willingness to partner with Habitat by agreeing to contribute 500 hours of volunteer labor.

 how are families chosen?